-The course consists of nine seminars divided into three conceptual groupings: theory, actors, and practice.
-The first group of seminars looks theoretically at the logic of violence in irregular warfare and delves into the conceptual background of irregular warfare by studying how both irregular actors (I) and regular armies (II) seek to fight irregular wars.
+The course consists of nine seminars divided into three conceptual groupings: theory, actors, and and regular armies (II) seek to fight irregular wars.
 We will analyse the evolution of these concepts and discuss the value of historical notions and experiences in today's operational environments.